 - Consider the Style: The design of the bail itself can add to the overall aesthetics of the jewelry piece.
 From simple loops to decorative and ornate designs, the bail can be a subtle yet effective way to enhance the overall appearance.

-Chains that don't fit with Pendants
+Chains That Don't Fit with Pendants

 Frequently Asked Questions